Blibbo/Studio/Software/OS/Windows/Windows.md

 #### Commands meant to run inside terminals

+These commands don't really make sense if you run them outside of a terminal because they prints stuff.
+This means that if you were to open them or run them with [[#^start]] they'd print stuff and immediately disappear.
+Not necessarily, because some prompt you for inputs, but still.
+They aren't meant to be run as standalone executables.

 - `where commandorexecutable`
 	- if it recognizes the command (either it's in the current dir or [[Windows#^path|available everywhere]]) it'll tell you where it is
 	- if it finds multiple, it tells you the location of every single one